 There is a risk that the team will be forced to deliver based on milestones in a project plan, created and managed by people outside the agile data team.

 These are all classic signs of being Ad-Hoc or “doing” agile.
 The agile data way of working provides many practises and patterns to identify when this is happening and rectify it.
-The Data Leader needs to ensure these are followed, to ensure the teams success.
+The agile data leader needs to ensure these are followed, to ensure the teams success.

 More often than not larger organisations will have a Project Management Office (PMO), where the bastions of the Waterfall approach reside and manage the myriad of projects, programmes and portfolios across the organisation.